Football Friday Plays of the Week

-Every Friday on Jim Hudson's Football Friday show, Rick Henry will pick the finalists for the Jim Hudson Football Friday Play of the Week contest and you'll have the chance to choose the winner!
+KERSHAW COUNTY, SC (WIS) - Every Friday on Jim Hudson’s Football Friday show, Rick Henry will pick the finalists for the Jim Hudson Football Friday Play of the Week contest and you’ll have the chance to choose the winner!

 Visit this page each week to vote for your favorite play of the week.

-After the games on Friday, click the video player to the right to see this week's finalists and vote above.
+After the games on Friday, click the video player to the right to see this week’s finalists and vote below.

 Week 0: